Beginner's Guide to Google Analytics 4 User Permissions

 How to Add a User to Google Analytics

 Now that you know the user permissions and levels, you probably want to know how to get them all set up.
-We’ll show you how to add a user to Google Analytics.
+I’ll show you how to add a user to Google Analytics.

 To get started, you’ll need to sign into your Google Analytics account.
 Then, click the Admin option at the bottom of your Analytics panel on the left.